richard9106/Python-essentials-project-1/README.md

 # Tic Tac Toe vs PC

-Welcome to the most competitive game, now you can test your skill against the computer, who will be the winner
+Welcome to the most competitive game, now you can test your skill against the computer, who will be the winner??

 The player can try to beat the machine by being the first to complete a line of three pieces in the square, the player who starts first has a better chance of winning so let's ***see how lucky you are.***
 _____